Giga-Green Giga-Green

 Taking the extra time initially to discover all these locations and their entries and exits to your organization can help drastically reduce costs when building a POA&M and specifically the costs of remediation efforts.

-Even if you later discovery critical data in a new system or area of your environment, you add the system to your systems inventory and repeat the steps to implement controls.
+Even if you later discover critical data in a new system or area of your environment, you add the system to your systems inventory and repeat the steps to implement controls.

-NIST SP800-18 is the guide to building a system inventory and structuring your System Security Plans
+NIST SP 800-18 is the guide to building a system inventory and structuring your System Security Plans: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-18r1.pdf

 Begin by gathering all your technical systems in use and add them to your inventory.
 If it stores, transmits, accesses, enters, edits, generates, manipulates, or prints data, put it in your systems inventory.
-Once you know all the components of your environment, you can properly Categorize and Label and then Scope them.
-Again, taking the time here to gather and document all your systems, whether or not they may include FCI/CUI, will save efforts in the future to not find data somewhere you were not expecting it.
+Once you know all the components of your environment, you can properly categorize and label them, and then scope them.

 Categorize and Label